 Who We Are

-South Bay Youth Changemaker is a youth-centered organization rooted in the South Bay.
+South Bay Youth Changemakers is a youth-centered organization rooted in the South Bay.

 Santa Clara County high school students drive our work with the support of staff and volunteers, Asian American young adults invested in transforming the South Bay.